isc-projects/stork/doc/hook.rst

 core application
     The application that loads and uses the hooks.

-callout (interface)
+callout specification (interface)
-    The interface that specifies the callout points for a given hook.
-The callout interface allows sharing of the callout points signatures between the core application and the hooks.
-The single hook may implement one or more callout interfaces.
-All callout interfaces supported by the given application are implemented by the hook manager and registered in the hook executor.
+    The interface that defines the callout(s) for a given hook point.
+The specification interface allows sharing of the callout signatures between the core application and the hooks.
+The single hook may implement one or more specifications interfaces.
+All specifications interfaces supported by the given application are implemented by the hook manager and registered in the hook executor.

-callout (structure)
+callout carrier (structure)
-    The structure defined in the hook implements the callout interfaces.
+    The structure defined in the hook implements the callout specification interfaces.
 The structure isn't directly available for the core application, but the instance of it is created by the ``Load`` hook function.

-callout (object)
+callout carrier (object)
-    The instance of the callout structure created by the ``Load`` hook function.
+    The instance of the callout payload structure created by the ``Load`` hook function.
     It allows calling the callout points implementations.
 The instance shouldn't be created before the ``Load`` call.
 At shutdown, the ``Close`` method of the object is called.
 It should free all used resources.

-callouts
+The hook payload may contain other functions for internal purposes, not only callouts.

-    Multiple callout objects.
+callout (function)
+    A single function defined by the callout specification interface.
+It is dedicated to being called at a specific callout point.
+Due to technical reasons, every callout should return a non-void value.

 callout point
-    A single function defined by the callout interface.
-It is dedicated to being called at a specific moment of the Stork execution.
-The hook manager specifies the exact order of calling the callout points from different hooks.
-The hook executor calls the callout points.
-A single callout interface may define one or many callout points.
-Due to technical reasons, every callout point should return a non-void value.
-The callout structure may contain other functions for internal purposes, not only callout points.
+    The point in the code at which a call callout is made.
+In a single callout point multiple callouts from various hooks may be executed by the hook executor.
+The hook manager specifies the exact order of calling the callouts from different hooks.

 hook executor
-    It is responsible for manage callout instances and execute the callout points.
+    It is responsible for manage callout carrier instances and execute the callouts.

 hook manager
-    The facade for calling the callout points.
-The specialized structs are created in the core applications by implementing the callout interfaces.
+    The facade for calling the callouts.
+The specialized structs are created in the core applications by implementing the callout specifications.
-    It is responsible for defining the execution order of the callout points from the loaded hooks by calling specific methods of the hook executor.
+    It is responsible for defining the execution order of the callouts from the loaded hooks by calling specific methods of the hook executor.

 library manager
-    The wrapper for the library allows calling the functions defined by the hook specification.
+    The wrapper for the library allows calling the standard hook functions.
 The library manager instance may be created from any compatible plugin (library).

 Hook structure
 ==============